mosh-hamedani/vidly-api-node/readme.md

 ## Introduction

-This project is the backend of Vidly, an imaginary video rental app.
-I've used Vidly as an example in several of my online programming courses, such as:
+This project is the backend of MoviesHub, an imaginary video rental app.
+I've used MoviesHub as an example in several of my online programming courses, such as:

 - https://codewithmosh.com/p/mastering-react
 - https://codewithmosh.com/p/the-complete-node-js-course
 - https://codewithmosh.com/p/asp-net-mvc

-This is the implementation of Vidly in Node.js.
+This is the implementation of MoviesHub in Node.js.

 ## Setup